fiadliel/fiadliel.github.io/_posts/2016-02-16-setting-up-http4s.markdown

 response to be adapted.

 The above code is enough to get a service running.
 The next step will be to parse HTTP requests, in particular, query and path parameters.
+We will look in more detail at `HttpService`, and how the request pattern matching works.